Peach2Peach/peach-api-docs/source/index.html.md

 # Introduction

-The peach API is categorized in two parts: Public and private API endpoints.
+The Peach API is categorized in two parts: Public and private API endpoints.

 All market data, that is publicly available can be accessed without API credentials.